WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::details
 ### How do I install Wasabi on other Linux?

-[Download](/FAQ/FAQ-Installation.md#where-can-i-download-wasabi) the most recent `.tar.gz` package and the `.tar.gz.asc` signature file from the [wasabiwallet.io](https://wasabiwallet.io) or the [tor hidden service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
+[Download](/FAQ/FAQ-Installation.md#where-can-i-download-wasabi) the most recent `.tar.gz` package and the `.tar.gz.asc` signature file from the [wasabiwallet.io](https://wasabiwallet.io) or the [tor onion service](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).

 ![](/DownloadTar.png)